rust-embedded/discovery/src/05-led-roulette/the-led-and-delay-abstractions.md

 Now, I'm going to introduce two high level abstractions that we'll use to implement the LED roulette application.

-The auxiliary crate, `aux`, exposes an initialization function called `init`.
+The auxiliary crate, `aux5`, exposes an initialization function called `init`.
 When called this function returns two values packed in a tuple: a `Delay` value and a `Leds` value.

 `Delay` can be used to block your program for a specified amount of milliseconds.